ManosDaskalelis/EncryptionApp/README.md

+#Encryption App
+---
-This is a simple encryption app created with windows forms
+## This is a simple encycription app made with windows forms

+💡 Features

+- Enter your word in the first textbox
+- Watch your word get encrypted
+- Enjoy!